 The only sub-score above 3.0 is compensation (3.8), which confirms that Cohere pays well.
 Everything else — culture, management, work-life balance, career growth — scores below 3.0.
 This is unusual for a well-funded AI company and suggests systemic organizational issues rather than isolated complaints.

-Important context: Cohere has grown from roughly 300 to 840 employees in two years.
+Important context: Cohere has grown from roughly 300 to ~1,100 employees in two years.
 That kind of hypergrowth creates organizational stress that shows up in reviews.
-Multiple re-orgs, leadership turnover (they recently hired Meta's former AI head), and constantly shifting priorities are hallmarks of a company growing faster than its processes can keep up.
+Multiple re-orgs and constantly shifting priorities are hallmarks of a company growing faster than its processes can keep up — and the April 2026 announcement to merge with Aleph Alpha adds another layer of integration work ahead.

 What Employees Actually Say